evilC/TapHoldManager/README.md

 When adding keys, you can also add the same parameters to the end to override the manager's default settings
 `thm.Add("2", Func("MyFunc2"), 300, 1000, 1, "~$")`

+## Minimizing response times
+To make taps fire as quickly as possible, set `tapTime` as low as possible.
+If you do not require multi-tap or multi-tap-and-hold, then setting `maxTaps` to 1 will make taps respond instantly upon release of the key.
+In this mode, the `tapTime` setting will have no effect.
+To make holds fire as quickly as possible, setting `holdTime` as low as possible will help. `maxTaps` will not affect response time of holds, as they always end a sequence.

 # Integration with the Interception driver (Multiple Keyboard support)
 TapHoldManager can use the [Interception driver](http://www.oblita.com/interception) to add support for per-keyboard hotkeys - you can bind TapHoldManager to keys on a second keyboard, and use them completely independently of your main keyboard.